wardymate/chatterbox/README.md

 Tasks:
 ------

-First place the chatbot below in a file such as 'chatbot.rb', rub it from the command line and then experiment chatting with it:
+First place the chatbot below in a file such as 'chatbot.rb', run it from the command line and then experiment chatting with it:

 ```ruby
 def get_response(input)